How often should you mop a floor?

 If you notice a seam on your flooring that’s opening up or a gouge in the vinyl, contact a flooring specialist for repairs.
 You should also contact a professional if there’s excessive water damage and the edges are curled.

-For homeowners who don’t have the time to keep up with cleaning floors as frequently as needed, hiring a professional from time to time is a great way to protect flooring from long-term damage.
-Here’s a list of experts near you who can help you with cleaning, repairing or replacing your vinyl floors:
+For homeowners and renters who don’t have the time to keep up with cleaning floors as frequently as needed, hiring a professional from time to time is a great way to protect flooring from long-term damage.

 Search local floor cleaners and check prices.